julius-gwee/tp/docs/UserGuide.md

 ### New Features `[coming in v2.0]`
 #### Head Hunting Platform Integration
 * Integration with applications and platforms such as LinkedIn etc.
+#### Stricter email rules
+* Only contactable email adresses can be saved.
+#### New add command parameters
+* Users will be able to specify a particular stage and rating when adding new candidates to findr.
+#### Enhanced find command
+* Results will be sorted based on closeness to the keyword provided.

 _Details coming soon ..._